RP108 #4. WATER BAPTISM IN THE NAME OF THE LORD JESUS CHRIST

 If you have a website of your own, consider linking to this website.
 See the Website Links page.

-Send this bible study link to all your Christian friends who have not been baptized in the name of the Lord Jesus Christ.
+Please copy and paste this bible study link into Facebook and Twitter to all your Christian friends who have not been baptized in the name of the Lord Jesus Christ and give it a Google +.